mth1da/MAPS/README.md

 # maps
-an innovative website to create and share the sandwixh with the toppings you like!
+an innovative website to create and share the sandwich with the toppings you like!